coatyio/coaty-js/docs/man/communication-events.md

 ### Raw Event Data

-A Raw event is publishing arbitrary binary data (byte array) as its data.
-Encoding and decoding is left to the application.
+A Raw event is publishing arbitrary binary data (byte array) as its payload data.
+Encoding and decoding of payload data is left to the application.
+A Raw event is observed based on a subscription topic which may be pattern-based and which is in a binding-specific format.

 ### Associate Event Data